aldehydecho/Research-Project-CMSC828P/report/README.md

 ![](figs/f-LDA.png)

-Since f-LDA has several different factors (i.e. [Z<sub>1</sub>, Z<sub>2</sub>, Z<sub>3</sub>, Z<sub>4</sub>, ..., Z<sub>5</sub>), we can consider different factors as base signatures, smoker vs non-smoker, alcohol user vs non-alcohol user, female vs male and so on.
+Since f-LDA has several different factors (i.e. [Z<sub>1</sub>, Z<sub>2</sub>, Z<sub>3</sub>, Z<sub>4</sub>, ..., Z<sub>K</sub>]), we can consider different factors as base signatures, smoker vs non-smoker, alcohol user vs non-alcohol user, female vs male and so on.
 Notice that, f-LDA is pure unsupervised learning, thus we need to check the meaning of different factors manually after training.

+Meanwhile, if we train f-LDA only using 1 factor, the results would be similar with vanilla LDA.
+Though, f-LDA would learn a unified background topic, and would have sparsity over different topics.
+We think that, in this case, sparsity may prune redundant topics in this case, and reduce the need of model selection.

+We can use prior \omega over word distribution \phi to get mutation signatures.
+(In current f-LDA implementation, word assignments are generated from the prior.
+Thus, extracting signatures from assignments would have a similar results as directly checking the prior.)